 - Metric name - the name that will be displayed on the left-hand side of the graph, labeling the graph.
 This name should describe the category the column is displaying, for example, different topics or areas of skills.

-- Metric color - click on the pencil icon to access the color selector and choose what color each column should be.
+- Metric color - click on the color selector to choose what color each column should be.
 You can make all bars the same color, or choose a different shade for each bar.

 - Metric value - for each column, choose which value should be displayed.
 Use the drop-down list to select one of the Variables.
 If you have, for example, created question blocks with questions on 3 different topics, the first metric value might be the score for question block 1.

 - Add Metric - click here to add another bar to be shown on the graph.
 Each metric displays one bar on the graph, and you can add as many as you need.
 If you have made a few question blocks, you may want to add a metric so that a bar will be displayed showing scores achieved for each question block.

 If you change your variable data, you must collect a new response in order to preview your graph.

 You can also add negative values into your dimension metrics as shown below.

 Once you've set up the bars, give your graph a widget name and title.
 Then, you can adjust a number of elements of the y-axis:

 - Y-Axis scale interval - use the arrows or enter a value to determine the spacing of the scale.
 In the example graph above, the scale interval is set at 20.